Top 35 Best Beatles Movies To Watch

 Average

-"Imagine: John Lennon" was released just two days before what would have been his 48th birthday, and nearly eight years after his untimely passing, serving as a poignant tribute to his enduring impact.
+Premiering just two days before what would have been Lennon's 48th birthday, and almost eight years after his tragic death, "Imagine: John Lennon" serves as a heartfelt tribute to his enduring influence on music and culture.

 16